duffn/odin-tinyfiledialogs/README.md

 - See the `example` directory for a simple example.

 ```
-odin run example
+cd example
+odin build . -out:example
+./example -help
+# This is a single example.
+See the enum in `example/main.odin` for all types.
+./example -type:input
 ```

 ## Status

-- Only tested on macOS arm64.
+Only tested on macOS arm64.
 There are Linux libraries that I built but they are completley untested.
 I also plan to support Windows anand I'd be happy to have help testing these platforms.
-- Most, but not all, `tinyfiledialogs` are currently working.
-The color picker is still a TODO.

 ## License